Concordium/concordium.github.io/source/mainnet/net/guides/create-account.rst

 Create an account
 =================

-When you created your :ref:`identity<glossary-identity>` for Desktop Wallet and |mw-gen1|, it came with an :ref:`initial account<glossary-initial-account>`.
+If you created your :ref:`identity<glossary-identity>` for Desktop Wallet and |mw-gen1|, it came with an :ref:`initial account<glossary-initial-account>`.
 The initial account is a special account that the :ref:`identity provider<glossary-identity-provider>` submits to the chain.
 When you already have an identity, you can create more :ref:`accounts<glossary-account>` with that identity yourself.

 If you are using |mw-gen2|, you created your :ref:`identity<glossary-identity>` during setup.
 Once you have an identity, you can create :ref:`accounts<glossary-account>` with that identity.